KyleBKesler/Tiledriver/README.md

 In this project I defined 2 main classes:

+TilePuzzle:
+  - width : defines the size of the matrix (size = 9 -> width = 3)
-TilePuzzle - defines the size, starting state of the puzzle, and holds a queue of valid frontier states.
+  - start_state : starting state of the puzzle
+  - frontier : priority queue that holds the valid frontier states.
-State

-A* Search
+State:
+  - tiles : current arrangement of the tiles
+  - path : the set of moves to get from the starting state to this arrangement of tiles
+  - h : approximation from current state to goal state using Manhattan distance and linear conflicts
+  - f : number of moves made from start + h

 TILEDRIVER II